mihaimunteanu289/furniture-ner-extraction/README.md

 <h2>Project Overview</h2>

 <p>The goal of this project is to extract product names from a list of URLs of furniture stores.
 The approach employed here is based on creating a NER model and training it to identify the 'PRODUCT' entities.
-The model is created using transformer architecture from SparkNLP or HuggingFace Transformers library.</p>
+The model is created using transformer architecture from HuggingFace Transformers library.</p>

 <p>The entire project is divided into multiple Jupyter notebooks each detailing a step in the pipeline from data collection to model training.</p>